arinbjornk/llmtop/README.md

 ## Known Issues

-- Experimental support for Windows systems
+- Experimental (untested) support for Windows systems
 - Update frequency might need adjustment on slower systems
 - Some process names may be truncated in the display